DSinghania13/SpeechSync/README.md

 **SpeechSync** is a real-time multilingual speech-to-speech translation system that bridges communication gaps across languages.
 Built using a modular pipeline of ASR (Automatic Speech Recognition), NMT (Neural Machine Translation), and TTS (Text-to-Speech), SpeechSync delivers low-latency, high-accuracy translations that are both context-aware and user-friendly.

-Developed as part of a final year B.Tech project by Group-75 at **VIT Bhopal University**, the system is built with performance, scalability, and user experience in mind.

 ---

 ## 🚀 Features